Tinkerforge/doc/en/source/Software/IPConnection_Java.rst

  Can return the following states:

- * CONNECTION_STATE_DISCONNECTED (0): No connection is established.
+ * IPConnection.CONNECTION_STATE_DISCONNECTED (0): No connection is established.
- * CONNECTION_STATE_CONNETED (1): A connection to the Brick Daemon or the WIFI/Ethernet Extension  is established.
+ * IPConnection.CONNECTION_STATE_CONNETED (1): A connection to the Brick Daemon
+   or the WIFI/Ethernet Extension  is established.
- * CONNECTION_STATE_PENDING (2): IP Connection is currently trying to connect.
+ * IPConnection.CONNECTION_STATE_PENDING (2): IP Connection is currently trying
+   to connect.

 .. java:function:: public void IPConnection::setAutoReconnect(boolean autoReconnect)